shahidmumtazaieng/Traval-Asistant-Voice-Agent/README.md

 ## Usage

-1. Start both the backend and frontend servers
+1. Start both the backend API server and voice agent
+2. Start the frontend development server
-2. Open your browser to `http://localhost:3000`
+3. Open your browser to `http://localhost:3000`
-3. Click "Connect" to join the voice conversation
+4. Navigate to the voice assistant page
-4. Speak naturally when prompted about travel topics
+5. Click the microphone button to start speaking
-5. The AI will respond with voice and text transcript
+6. The AI will respond with voice and text transcript
-6. View travel insights in the dashboard panel
+7. View travel insights in the dashboard panel

 ## Enterprise UI Features

 ### Travel Dashboard
 - **Conversation Transcript**: Real-time display of user and AI interactions
-- **Travel Insights Panel**: Shows top destinations, flight tips, and hotel advice
+- **Travel Insights Panel**: Shows business travel recommendations and tips
 - **Connection Status**: Real-time quality and participant indicators
 - **Responsive Design**: Works on desktop and mobile devices

 ### Visual Design
-- Professional travel-themed color scheme (blues and reds)
+- Professional business travel-themed color scheme (blues and purples)
 - Clean, modern interface with intuitive controls
 - Animated feedback for speaking indicators
 - Card-based layout for information organization